jubilant20/Movie_Recommendation_System_Using_Machine_Learning/README.md

 3. **Top 10 Movies by Director:** Horizontal bar chart showing the top 10 movies directed by a selected director based on their vote average.

 4. **Top 10 Movies by Budget:** Bar chart showing the top 10 movies in a specified budget range based on their budget.

+## Libraries and Technologies Used

+- `numpy`: For numerical computations.
+- `pandas`: For data manipulation and analysis.
+- `sci-kit-learn`: For feature extraction and cosine similarity calculation.
+- `matplotlib`: For data visualization.
+- `seaborn`: For enhanced data visualization.
+- `difflib`: For finding close matches in movie titles.

 ## Usage